Waverley College: Affiliations

-Waverley College a member of the Combined Associated Schools (CAS) in NSW.
+Waverley College is a member of the Combined Associated Schools (CAS) in NSW.
 Other members include Barker College, Cranbrook School, Knox Grammar School, St. Aloysius’ College and Trinity Grammar School.
 This membership provides students with access to academic and sporting competition.

 Waverley College is also affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), and the Catholic Secondary Schools Association NSW/ACT (CSSA).

 Sport

 Waverley College is a member of the Combined Associated Schools (CAS).

 CAS premierships

 Waverley College has won the following CAS premierships.